jacobcoughenour/gdscript_source_generation/README.md

 An addon for Godot that adds basic scriptable source generation.
 Inspired by [C# source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).

-All you have to do is extend ScriptGenerator and Click `Run Code Generation` in Project -> Tools.
+All you have to do is extend ScriptGenerator and Click `Run Source Generation` in Project -> Tools.

 ## Example
 ```gdscript